aeleos/cloudflared/README.md

 If you liked this guide and want to say thanks feel free to buy me a coffee https://www.buymeacoffee.com/aeleos

 ## Note
 This tutorial is only for legacy tunnels.
 For the current tunnels, all you need to do is go through the official CF guide and modify the template run command such that you start the container with your key rather than a configuration file.
-Then you can create an tunnels and routes through the CF panel.
+Then you can create tunnels and routes through the CF panel.

 Example command:
 ```